 The Center on Aging is housed in the School of Public Health and enjoys the active participation of many faculty and staff from colleges and schools across the University, including the Medical School, School of Nursing, College of Pharmacy, School of Kinesiology, the Humphrey Institute, the School of Social Work, the College of Education and Human Development, and various departments in the College of Liberal Arts.

 Announcements and Coming Events

-The Summer 2014 issue of Old News is Available Now
+The Fall 2014 Edition of Old News is Now Available!

-GEMs are a collection of informative web-based training courses designed for professionals who work with older adults, and educators and students in aging studies.
+This collection of web-based training courses is designed for professionals who work with older adults, educators, and students in aging studies.
 GEMs are developed by experts in a variety of relevant fields.
-Each GEM includes a narrated slide presentation and ends with a short quiz to test your knowledge.
+Each GEM includes a narrated slide presentation.
 The modules are free of charge.

 | || |

 | Follow the Center on Aging on Facebook || || |